grafana/grafana/docs/sources/variables/add-template-variables/index.md

 ## Chained variables

 _Chained variables_, also called _linked variables_ or _nested variables_, are query variables with one or more other variables in their variable query.
-This page explains how chained variables work and provides links to example dashboards that use chained variables.
+This section explains how chained variables work and provides links to example dashboards that use chained variables.

 Chained variable queries are different for every data source, but the premise is the same for all.
 You can use chained variable queries in any data source that allows them.